qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 Box & Whiskers are commonly used in exploratory data analysis.
 Works to make comparisons between records of different time periods.

 ### Use Cases
-* To compare distributions because the centre, spread and overall range are immediately apparent.
+* To compare distributions because the center, spread and overall range are immediately apparent.
 * To summarize a set of data measured on an interval scale.

 ### How to Use It